pbs-plus/pbs-plus/README.md

 ### Windows Agent
 - In the Agent Bootstrap menu under Disk Backup, click on an existing valid token or generate a new one.
 - Click on Deploy With Token while the valid token is selected.
 That should give you a PowerShell command.
 Executing that command in an elevated PowerShell should install and bootstrap the agent properly.
 - Windows agents store configuration in the Windows Registry and use DPAPI for secrets.
-They do not use environment variables for initial configuration.
+They do not use environment variables for initial configuration except for the following:
+  - `PBS_PLUS_HOSTNAME`: agent's hostname/FQDN for mTLS certificate; this will be used to the target name in the server's database.
+Make sure this is unique across all your agents.
 - As soon as the script finishes, you should be able to see the client as Reachable in the Targets tab.
 If so, you should be good to go.

 ### Linux Agent